Aminadav/react-useStateRef/README.md

 }
 ```

 As you can see it's 100% backward compatible.
-You can relace all your `useState` with this import, and you will always have the latest state.
+You can replace all your `useState` with this import and you will always have the latest state.

 ## Motivation: